paven/BitcoinHorizon/steps.md

 # Feature: Making Price Predictions

-- [ ] "The player can choose to enter a guess of either 'up' or 'down'"
+- [>] "The player can choose to enter a guess of either 'up' or 'down'"
 - [ ] "Players can only make one guess at a time"
 - [ ] "After a guess is entered, the player cannot make new guesses until the existing guess is resolved"
+- [ ] Persist active guesses on the server to prevent client-side manipulation

 # Feature: Prediction Resolution